G-SONGUO: Improving Life with Technology

 Songuo CEO and inventor Tim Shin saw this as an opportunity to address a worldwide problem.
 He realized that the construction industry is one of the last to embrace automation, and understood that there was a much greater need for affordable housing than affordable automobiles.
 Shin used the down-time in the automotive factory to focus on developing and patenting a new way of automation for the building industry.

-Thomas Boyd is the Director of North American Operations for G-SONGUO, and he has done extensive research into modular building methods.
+Thomas Boyd is the Director of North American Operations for G-SONGUO, and he has done extensive research into modular construction methods.
 “While looking at factories in America that are implementing automated modular building, two key points rose to the top,” he said.
 “First are the different paths that were being taken, automating the process of conventional stick framing vs steel construction.
 The second key point is how many company leaders noted that the building industry was the last to automate, and that we need to be more like the car building industry.”

 Songuo CEO and inventor Tim Shin with Director of North American Operations Thomas Boyd.